madhusudhanrao-ppm/dbdevrel/similarity-search-19c/similarity-search.md

-# How Can I Create Similarity Search in Oracle Database 19c?
+# How Can I Create Semantic Similarity Search in Oracle Database 19c?

 ## Introduction